Pytonballoon810/Alexa-Device-Management/README.md

 # Troubleshooting

+0. If you skipped step 11.1 previously and you get an error, please try and do steps 11.1 - 17.1 now, before trying anything else.
 1. Try and change the `HOST` address in the script to your local amazon address.
 You can find it in the HTTP Sniffer in both the requests you copied the headers from.
 2. Try and change the `USER_AGENT` variable in the script to the one you find in the HTTP Sniffer in both the requests you copied the headers from.
 3. If you used step 11.1 try and change the `CSRF` variable in the script to the one you find in the HTTP Sniffer in the `DELETE` request.